numerica-ideas/community/kubernetes/microservice-deployment-kubernetes-gitlab-helm/README.md

   - build_push_image
   - deploy
 ```
-Our pipeline will contain only two steps : **building and publishing** our images on the docker hub and **deploying** our application on a kubernetes cluster
+Our pipeline will contain only two steps : **building and publishing** our images to the docker hub and **deploying** our application on a kubernetes cluster

 ### build & push stage